-Five years ago, the 30th anniversary of POLTERGEIST provided the perfect excuse for me to raid the ENTERTAINMENT TONIGHT tape vaults as I often did for exclusive material, and I unearthed these great vintage POLTERGEIST interviews.
+The 30th anniversary of POLTERGEIST provided the perfect excuse for me to raid the ENTERTAINMENT TONIGHT tape vaults as I often did for exclusive material, and I unearthed these great vintage POLTERGEIST interviews.
 I put together a cut that I think captures some interesting, unique takes on the genre film that would quickly become an instant classic, yet another phenomenon in the pantheon of Spielberg’s cinematic oeuvre.

 Just four months before the June ’82 release of POLTERGEIST, ET asked Spielberg what he could reveal about the Tobe Hooper-directed film.
 “It’s real scary,” he replied.
 “It’s sort of a Land JAWS for me.
 It’s a movie about ghosts, but it’s not a send-up, it’s not a comedy.
 It’s really a movie about a haunting in suburbia.
 The great similarity [to JAWS] is that terror is relentless, and the terror is unseen in both movies [until the end].”